FREDA: Flexible Relation Extraction Data Annotation: Data Annotation with FREDA

 In most sentences, editing operations using FREDA require a very minimal amount of time.
 Once done with editing, a user indicates whether the relation holds or not, i.e. a simple binary decision is made at the end.
-An annotator can also remove the sentence from the database (e.g. sentence is broken or list items) or ignore it to use it in the context of other relations (e.g., the sentence looks good, but not relevant for the current relation, but could be for other relations).
+Sentences are considered for multiple relations as long as they meet the criteria outlined in Section \ref{ssec:filtering}.
+An annotator can also remove the sentence from the database (e.g. sentence is broken or list items) or ignore for the current relation.

-Note that since a sentence may be relevant for multiple relations and potentially also for other tasks such as co-reference resolution, NER, or similar tasks, we do not instruct annotators to remove already highlighted entities (from WEXEA or SUTime) that are irrelevant to the relation at hand.
-Removing them would indeed take additional time and is not necessary.
-Actually, our models, which are trained on these datasets, are able to accurately distinguish between subjects, objects, and the rest of the entities in a sentence, because all entities are considered for training.